kubermates-org/kubermates.github.io/content/docs/2025-06-10-k3s-vs-k8s-what-are-the-differences-use-cases.md

 external_url: https://kodekloud.com/blog/k3s-vs-k8s-differences/
 post_kind: link
 draft: false
+tldr: 'What is K8s?
+Why Use K8s What is K3s?
+Why Use K3s?
+When To Use K3s vs Kubernetes Ease of Operations of K8s vs. K3s Disadvantages of K3s Key Differences Wrapping Up Exploring System Architecture for DevOps Engineers Why KubeCon India 2025 Meant More to KodeKloud Linux: List Disks Linux: "cat" Command Linux Made Easy for DevOps Beginners From CFP to Stage: Win Your Tech Talk Slot MCP Explained Simply: How AI Can Actually Do Things Now Still Not Job-Ready After Learning DevOps?
+What Is Kubernetes?
-tldr: When it comes to container orchestration, K8s (Kubernetes) has become a de facto standard for managing applications and infrastructure at scale across on-premise data centres and public clouds.
-But as organizations look to deploy containerized workloads to devices at the edge of their network or for Internet of Things (IoT) applications, the full Kubernetes distribution can be overkill.
+  Finally, a Simple Explanation!
+But as organizations look to deploy containerized workloads to devices at the edge of their network or for Internet of Things (IoT) applications, the full Kubernetes distribution can be overkill.'
-summary: 'When it comes to container orchestration, K8s (Kubernetes) has become a de facto standard for managing applications and infrastructure at scale across on-premise data centres and public clouds.
+summary: 'What is K8s?
+Why Use K8s What is K3s?
+Why Use K3s?
+When To Use K3s vs Kubernetes Ease of Operations of K8s vs. K3s Disadvantages of K3s Key Differences Wrapping Up Exploring System Architecture for DevOps Engineers Why KubeCon India 2025 Meant More to KodeKloud Linux: List Disks Linux: "cat" Command Linux Made Easy for DevOps Beginners From CFP to Stage: Win Your Tech Talk Slot MCP Explained Simply: How AI Can Actually Do Things Now Still Not Job-Ready After Learning DevOps?
+What Is Kubernetes?
+  Finally, a Simple Explanation!
 But as organizations look to deploy containerized workloads to devices at the edge of their network or for Internet of Things (IoT) applications, the full Kubernetes distribution can be overkill.
 This is where K3s comes in.
 Developed by Rancher Labs, K3s is a lightweight Kubernetes distribution